DevRuibin/ConcurrencySystem/Chapter1.md

 Denote those specifications in a machine-readable language, use automated tools to analyse them.

-## Elements of Modelling and Analysis
+## Elements of Modeling and Analysis

-Modelling: a language to describe concurrent systems and their properties.
+Modeling: a language to describe concurrent systems and their properties.

-Semantic: a formal defination of what the model means
+Semantic: a formal definition of what the model means

 properties: facts that can be checked on the models.

-Verification: techinques and tools to mechianically check the properties.
+Verification: techniques and tools to mechanically check the properties.

 ## FSP

-It is a modelling language not a programming language.
+It is a modeling language not a programming language.

 - abstracts away from data details, resources, user interactions...
 - Focuses on the order in which actions take place.

-## Semantics: labelled transition system
+## Semantics: labeled transition system

-Finate state mechines with labels on transitions.
+Finite state machines with labels on transitions.

 - That is graphs
 - No data, no variables, only lebels